Pontevedra, Galicia, Spain

 - O.Z. above M in a shield held by a male figure in a cassock decorated with a cross.

 Ottmar Zieher (7 August 1857 to 27 November 1924) was a German publisher of picture postcards, who employed various artists for his editions in Munich and Leipzig.
-He also published portraits of heads of state6.
+He also published portraits of heads of state.
 Between 1903 and 1906, he published a series of colour post cards, each depicting different contemporary stamps of a particular country, the Carte Philatelique déposée D.R.G.M.
-2227447.
-His postards also included works of the artist M Zeno Diemer.
+222744.
+His postcards also included works of the artist M Zeno Diemer.

 - Dresdner Kunstinstitut Woldemar Zobel W.W.H.